Mrbrun/Puzlhunt-task/README.md

 # Puzlhunt-task

-It's just a private project.
+It's a task for my puzlhunt.